gienyne/SenseLink-Firmware-FreeRtos/README.md

 TaskSensor   : <1%
 ---------------
 ```
 ### PuTTY UART Debug Output

 ![PuTTY UART](https://github.com/gienyne/SenseLink-Firmware-FreeRtos/blob/main/Screenshots/Putty.png)

 ## Memory Optimisation

+One of the main engineering constraints of this project was running a
-The firmware was designed for an STM32F030R8 providing only **8 KB of RAM**.
+multitasking FreeRTOS application on a microcontroller with only **8 KB of RAM**.

-Task stack sizes, queue depths and the FreeRTOS heap were carefully tuned to
+Task stack sizes, queue depths and heap allocation were carefully optimised
-fit within the available memory while maintaining stable operation.
+to ensure stable operation within the available memory budget.

-> Detailed memory analysis is available in `docs/memory.md`.
+> Detailed memory analysis is documented in `docs/memory.md`.

 ## IoT Extension

+Although the primary objective of this project was to design a robust
-The embedded firmware is extended by a lightweight IoT pipeline that
+FreeRTOS application, the firmware was extended into a complete IoT
-provides real-time telemetry visualization and remote interaction.

-Sensor data is transmitted over UART to a Python bridge, published to an
+monitoring system.

+A lightweight Python bridge forwards telemetry from the STM32 over UART to
-MQTT broker, then displayed by a React dashboard.
-The dashboard can also
+an MQTT broker, allowing a React dashboard to display live sensor data,
-send remote commands, such as resetting the alarm state.
+system status and FreeRTOS runtime statistics.
+The dashboard can also send
+commands back to the firmware, including remote alarm reset.

 ```mermaid
 graph TD